Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 59-point total in six of nine games (66.7%) this season.
+- Utah and its opponents have gone over the current 58.5-point total in six of nine games (66.7%) this season.

-- Oregon's games have gone over 59 points in five of 10 chances this season.

-- Saturday's over/under is 12.0 points lower than the two team's combined 71 points per game average.
+- The two teams combine to score 71 points per game, 12.5 more than the total in this contest.

-- This contest's over/under is 12.6 points more than the 46.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 12.1 points more than the 46.4 these two squads combine to allow per game this season.

-- The average total in Utes games this season is 52.7, 6.3 points fewer than Saturday's over/under of 59 .
+- Utes games have an average total of 52.7 points this season, 5.8 fewer than Saturday's over/under.

-- The 59 total in this game is 2.3 points above the 56.7 average total in Ducks games this season.
+- In 2021, games involving the Ducks have averaged a total of 56.7 points, 1.8 fewer than this game's set over/under.

 Utah Stats and Trends